-OW -frequency based design principles are often imple-Low - frequency based double provide the provided and the second nately, geometries that can be modeled as lumped elements at low frequencies must be modeled with distributed elements or transmission lines at higher frequencies.
-One such design technique is a split groundplane at the connector.
+Low-frequency based design principles are often implemented on PCBs to reduce high-frequency EMI.
+Unfortunately, geometries that can be modeled as lumped elements at low frequencies must be modeled with distributed elements or transmission lines at higher frequencies.
+One such design technique is the split groundplane.
 A split groundplane is often implemented on PCBs that have I/O lines routed to a remote device.
-Hypothetically, the groundplane split may reduce EMI by introducing a large series impedance in possible "noise" current conduction paths.
-Noise sources at the printedcircuit level are not well understood, although work is being done to characterize PCB noise sources [1], [2], [3].
+Hypothetically, the groundplane split may reduce EMI by introducing a large series impedance in two possible "noise" current conduction paths.
+Noise sources on the printed-circuit level are not well understood, although much work is currently being done to characterize PCB noise sources [1], [2], [3], [4].
 Several possible noise sources are suggested herein to facilitate a discussion on the influence of the split groundplane.
 The first suggested EMI noise path of concern is shown in Figure 1.
 Multiple reference structures connected to the chassis at various locations result in conducting loops in the system.
 Magnetic fields that couple the loops generate parasitic currents.
 This may be a particularly difficult problem at low frequencies (below 500 MHz), because the reactance of the loop is small and higher levels of current may be conducted.
 The connector plate on a PCB is connected to the chassis.
 A low-impedance connection is desired between the connector plate and chassis, but may be difficult to achieve.
 A poor connection between the connector plate and the chassis may result in confining the current to certain regions.
 The "necking" of current results in a higher concentration of magnetic fields in this area.
 Consequently, the connection between the connector plate and the chassis may be modeled as an inductor.
 A potential difference between the connector plate and the chassis may drive the EMI antenna as shown in Figure 1.
-I/O lines decoupled or otherwise connected to the PCB
+I/O lines decoupled or otherwise connected to the PCB reference plane, and the chassis may comprise a dipole-type EMI antenna.